Design concepts

 Redevelop the modern ground floor to create a flexible event space for academic and public events, and address temperature issues in the modern ground floor.

-Below you can see how this space currently looks.
+Below you can see how this space currently looks, and proposed designs of the new events space.
 The ground floor and atrium (former cafe area) will be redeveloped to create a flexible and high-quality event space.
 This space is currently used for staff breaks, informal meeting space and occasional catering events.

 Develop an advanced imaging lab in the French Revolution Room